TheresiaQuintes/specatalog/docs/source/tutorial_structure.rst

 .. note::

    The database can be queried using the :ref:`crud-db-read` module.
-Additionally the file specatalog.db can be opened by any programm that is able to read SQLite databases (e.g. *DB Browser for SQLite*).
+Additionally the file specatalog.db can be opened by any programm that is able to read SQLite databases (e.g. `DB Browser for SQLite <https://sqlitebrowser.org/>`_).
 It is not recommended to change entries in the database using external programms but to add and update entries only using specatalog to avoid inconsistencies.

 molecules table